joshHug/LeidenITP/assignments/assignment3.md

 You are also free to add functionality or give the program your "personal touch", but make sure that the program remains understandable to us and the basic functionality is there.

+If you use the template we added some unittest to help you check if your functions `parse_text_file` and `make_ngram_model` work propperly.
+However, we only added some very basic tests and this does NOT guarantee that your functions are indeed correct.

 ## Grading

 Implementing the basic functionality will give you 6 points out of 10.